 - Draft workpapers based on objective observations

-- Employ formatting devices to improve the visual appeal of an audit report
+- Formatting devices to improve the visual appeal of an audit report

-- Choose fluent sentence structure to illuminate ideas
+- How to choose fluent sentence structure to illuminate ideas

 - Develop a precise, clear, concise vocabulary for documenting audit reports